June 29, 2020

 How the nurse service is provided

-To provide the SFM Work Injury Hotline, SFM partners with Medcor, a Midwest-based company that has pioneered workplace injury triage since 1997.
+To make nurses available to injured workers, SFM partners with Medcor, a Midwest-based company that has pioneered workplace injury triage since 1997.

 Medcor's nurses are specially trained in responding to work injuries, and they operate under the supervision of a full-time medical director who is board certified in emergency medicine.